 The film features some of the most wonderful and memorable scenes in the history of cinema and is one of the most quoted films of all time.
 Here is one of our favorites: “Love is the blackest of all plagues, but you don’t even die of it and usually it passes.”

-1 / 12.
-The Green Knight (2021)
+13. The Green Knight (2021)

-So many movies have told the story of King Arthur, but far fewer have focused on Sir Gawain – one of the most famous Knights of the Round Table.
-“The Green Knight” is the new adaptation of the famous middle ages poem “Sir Gawain And The Green Knight.”
+So many medieval movies have told the story of King Arthur, but far fewer have focused on Sir Gawain – one of the most famous Knights of the Round Table.

+The Green Knight is the latest adaptation of the famous middle ages poem “Sir Gawain And The Green Knight.”
 The protagonist is King Arthur’s nephew, Sir Gawain (the wonderful Dev Patel) who during the Christmas celebrations held in the king’s castle, confronts a threatening and uninvited guest, the green knight.
 Sir Gawain, who accepts the challenge from the supernatural knight, has one year to deliver on his side of the bargain.
 In order not to give out spoilers, we won’t reveal what happens during the journey, and Sir Gawain’s magical encounters.

-This is a mesmerizing fantasy movie, and it looks like it was actually filmed in the 14th century.
+This is a mesmerizing fantasy movie, and it looks like it was filmed in the 14th century.
 ‘The Green Knight’ comes to life in all its glory thanks to amazing cinematography, spectacular directing, and Patel’s brilliant performance.
 David Laurie is one of the most prominent creators of the new American cinema.
 He moves with ease between independent cinema and Disney.
 Do not miss this movie, but only if you don’t know what to expect.

 Stream: Amazon Prime

-Knights of Badassdom (2013)
+14. Knights of Badassdom (2013)

 Trouble arises after they unwittingly conjure up some serious evil in the form of a blood-lusting Succubus, from the pits of hell.
-Fantasy and reality collide on the Fields of Evermore in an all-out epic battle of make-believe wizards, demons, and assorted mythical creatures.
-Their courage and friendship is put to the test as they attempt to vanquish the evil they have summoned.
-Will the group prove to simply be foam sword-wielding LARPers, or true ‘Knights of Badassdom?'”
+Fantasy and reality collide on the Fields of Evermore in an all-out epic battle of make-believe wizards, demons, and assorted mythical fantasy creatures.
+Their courage and friendship are put to the test as they attempt to vanquish the evil they have summoned.
+Will the group prove to simply be foam sword-wielding LARPers or true ‘Knights of Badassdom?'”